Indigenous Makers’ Studio

 The Indigenous Makers’ Studio is a new NORPA initiative supporting emerging Aboriginal and Torres Strait Islander Artists originating from or residing in NSW, who have a strong desire to develop their performance practise.

-The residency will support artists to:
+The program supported artists to:

 - Develop and expand their skills in; physical theatre, improvisation and duo and solo building.